forestpc11/based-file-converter/README.md

 2. install the requirements.txt (you need python to run this)
 3. Install FFmpeg (you need this) *gyan.dev has a build for windows*
 4. Add FFmpeg to your system path on windows (or put it in the same folder as the script)
+5. download Pillow (pip install pillow)
-5. be based and libre-pilled
+6. be based and libre-pilled